 When searching for a doctor, you want one who cares about your current and future wellness, not one whose top priority is making money, right?
 The same can be said when choosing your small business’s financial institution.
 You should choose one that cares about where your business is now and offers products to help it thrive in the future.
 When you choose a credit union, that’s exactly what you get.
 If your business’s financial health could be better, here are a few reasons a credit union could be the perfect remedy.

 Business lending is on the rise with credit unions.

-Ever since the recession, credit unions have been lending to small businesses in a big way—in fact, business lending grew 10.7 percent in 2016 from the prior year according to the National Credit Union Administration.
+Ever since the recession, credit unions have been lending to small businesses in a big way—in fact, over $5.9 billion in business loan participations were purchased in 2021 by credit unions.
+That figure was up 37% from 2020 and 87% from just two years prior, according to the Credit Union Times.
 The credit union industry has also been lobbying at the congressional level to lift lending restrictions on credit unions.
 With some of those restrictions lifted in January 2017, it’s possible that small businesses could see even more lending opportunity.

 Credit unions don’t have to answer to shareholders.

 Because credit unions are member-owned co-ops, they’re able to use their earnings to offer higher savings rates and lower lending rates instead of paying dividends to shareholders.
 And credit unions typically charge fewer fees.
 This could end up saving a business owner a lot in interest on auto loans, lines of credit, or even property loans.